crytic/building-secure-contracts/program-analysis/echidna/advanced/finding-transactions-with-high-gas-consumption.md

 ...
 ```

-Once the fuzzing campaign is over, Echidna will report a sequence with the maximum gas consumption for every function.
+After completing the fuzzing campaign, Echidna will report a sequence with the maximum gas consumption for each function.